DominiqueMakowski/archetypes/README.md

 This book is first attempt to connect the notion of archetypes with scientific evidence.
 In the following chapters, I will start by a brief overview of the current landscape of archetypism, as it is found in self-help books and posts.
-Interestignly, the scientific literature on the topic is scarse, if not inexistent.
+Interestingly, the scientific literature on the topic is scare, if not inexistent.
 Thus, in the second part, I will try to bridge the concept of archetypes with existing concepts and theories in modern psychology and neuroscience.
 Finally, based in an evolutionary perspective, I will outline a new definition of archetypes